Heiko Gerber

 Heiko Gerber (born 11 July 1972) is a German former footballer who mainly played as a defender.

 Club career

 He played more than 330 matches in the German top-flight and the second division.

 International career

 Gerber represented Germany at the 1999 FIFA Confederations Cup.

+Managerial career

+Gerber completed his football teaching program at the Hennes-Weisweiler Academy in Hennef, obtaining his UEFA Pro license on March 20, 2017.
+He served various coaching roles within VfB Stuttgart's youth sector, and from 2020 to 2023, he worked as the assistant coach for the club's U21 team.
+In July 2022, he became the head coach of VfB Stuttgart women.